Brand is, by nature, a difficult concept to measure.

 With the flexibility of Attest’s platform, these questions can also be tailored to one specific aspect of your brand.
 For example, when trying to break into a foreign market, real-time insight into the minds of your new customers will allow you to make the necessary branding adjustments to succeed.

 Our Brand Index also tracks brand change over time (every quarter), providing a more granular understanding of how changes in the market, or competitor actions, are impacting everyone else’s brand.

 Check out Attest’s weekly brand indexes and resulting industry reports which track brand equity in specific industries (they’re free!).

 If your brand is included, you may want to get in touch to carry out a more detailed investigation into the perception of your brand.
 If you’re not quite there yet, let us help you change that.

 We can create completely custom industry brand trackers to focus on your specific niche; or go deeper again with our Brand Intelligence products that unveil greater levels understand around market dynamics, consumer sentiment, competitive intelligence and more.

-Talk to us today to learn how we can help you measure, manage and maximise your brand equity.
+Talk to us today to learn how we can help you measure brand equity, manage and maximise your brand.